tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - This won’t be easy... but such is the life (and balancing act) of being a parent.

+# How Often Do You Say No?

+- Harry Truman, father of a daughter, Margaret, had a clever quip about this: “I have found the best way to give advice to your children is to find out what they want and then advise them to do it.”

+- His point is that nobody likes to be told what to do.
+And your job isn’t to make them do all the things you want them to do; it’s to help them do the things they want to do (safely and within reason, of course).

+- It’s their life, after all.
+Learn how to say yes.
+Learn how to advise them on what they are going to do anyway—so that if you can’t stop it, you can at least prepare them.
+Be someone who helps, not the kind of parent who only gets in the way.

+# You Have to Listen

+- It’s often quite surprising to hear what’s actually on their minds and how you can be a better leader in your family when you know what’s in the hearts and minds of those precious people who look up to you.
+One father, who was keen to impress upon his son the value of curiosity and study, asked him what he was interested in learning.
+To his utter delight, his son said, “I want to learn to vacuum.”
+His son wanted to be useful; he wanted to contribute and have a purpose himself.
+You don’t really know, in other words, what’s inside until you pay attention, with dedication and compassion, like effective leaders do.

+- That little fellow is always trying to tell you things.
+Of course, it’s not always explicit.
+Sometimes “I want to learn to be useful” comes out as “I want to learn to vacuum.”
+Sometimes “I want to be a good friend” comes out as “Can you drive me to Bobby’s house?”
+Sometimes “I want to be a writer” comes out as an awkward kid who doesn’t want to watch sports with you.

+- Still, they are always trying to tell you something.
+And you’ll hear them only if you’re really listening.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to